T-Breaks: Resetting Marijuana Tolerance

 *For Pennsylvania, New York, Maryland and Minnesota you must be 18+Yes No

 Let You In

 Please come back and visit when you are old enough!

-If you consume cannabis regularly, you might’ve notice that over time, it can take more and more effort to get the desired effects.
+If you consume cannabis regularly, you might’ve noticed that over time, it can take more and more effort to get the desired effects.
 (Trust us, we’ve been there.)
 What you’re feeling is known as cannabis tolerance—basically, your body’s natural ability to grow less responsive to the effects of cannabis over time.

 The good news: It’s totally possible to reset your marijuana tolerance by taking a THC tolerance break, aka a T-break.